elegant-scipy/elegant-scipy/markdown/ch2.markdown

 from matplotlib import pyplot as plt, cm
 ```

-Next, a little bit of matplotlib parameter tuning so things display how we want them:
+Next, we set the default matplotlib colormap and interpolation method:

 ```python
 mpl.rcParams['image.cmap'] = 'gray'